 §686.43 Obligation to repay the grant.

-(a) The TEACH Grant amounts disbursed to the recipient will be converted into a Federal Direct Unsubsidized Loan, with interest accruing from the date that each grant disbursement was made and be collected by the Secretary in accordance with the relevant provisions of subpart A of 34 CFR part 685 if—
+(a)(1) The TEACH Grant amounts disbursed to the recipient will be converted into a Direct Unsubsidized Loan, with interest accruing from the date that each grant disbursement was made and be collected by the Secretary in accordance with the relevant provisions of subpart A of 34 CFR part 685 if—

-(1) The grant recipient, regardless of enrollment status, requests that the TEACH Grant be converted into a Federal Direct Unsubsidized Loan because he or she has decided not to teach in a qualified school or field or for any other reason;
+(i) The grant recipient, regardless of enrollment status, requests that the TEACH Grant be converted into a Direct Unsubsidized Loan because he or she has decided not to teach in a qualified school or educational service agency, or not to teach in a high-need field, or for any other reason; or

-(2) Within 120 days of ceasing enrollment in the institution prior to completing the TEACH Grant-eligible program, the grant recipient has failed to notify the Secretary in accordance with §686.40(a);

-(3) Within one year of ceasing enrollment in the institution prior to completing the TEACH Grant-eligible program, the grant recipient has not—

-(i) Been determined eligible for a suspension of the eight-year period for completion of the service obligation as provided in §686.41;

-(ii) Re-enrolled in a TEACH Grant-eligible program; or

-(iii) Begun creditable teaching service as described in §686.12(b);

-(4) The grant recipient completes the course of study for which a TEACH Grant was received and does not actively confirm to the Secretary, at least annually, his or her intention to satisfy the agreement to serve; or

-(5) The grant recipient has completed the TEACH Grant-eligible program but has failed to begin or maintain qualified employment within the timeframe that would allow that individual to complete the service obligation within the number of years required under §686.12. ;,; T;
+(ii) The grant recipient does not begin or maintain qualified employment within the timeframe that would allow that individual to complete the service obligation within the number of years required under §686.12.

+(2) At least annually during the service obligation period under §686.12, the Secretary notifies the grant recipient of—

+(i) The terms and conditions that the grant recipient must meet to satisfy the service obligation;

+(ii) The requirement for the grant recipient to provide to the Secretary, upon completion of each of the four required elementary or secondary academic years of teaching service, documentation of that teaching service on a form approved by the Secretary and certified by the chief administrative officer of the school or educational service agency in which the grant recipient taught and emphasize the necessity to keep copies of this information and copies of the recipient’s own employment documentation;

+(iii) The service years completed and the remaining timeframe within which the grant recipient must complete the service obligation;

+(iv) The conditions under which the grant recipient may request a temporary suspension of the period for completing the service obligation;

+(v) The conditions as described under §686.43 (a)(1), under which the TEACH Grant amounts disbursed to the recipient will be converted into a Direct Unsubsidized Loan;

+(vi) The potential total interest accrued;